 Common Name: Alaska Wild Rhubarb

-Polygonum alaskanum is a Perennial up to 1.80 metres tall.
+Polygonum alaskanum is a perennial plant that can grow up to 1.80 metres tall.

 It has uses.